 Gallery: ooh, geometry and dynamics research, so pretty!

-Contact me for larger sizes or more images.
-I have multitudes.
+Click on a picture for the associated paper.
+Contact me for larger sizes or more images; I have multitudes.

 Why yes, I do create my own problem-based textbook for each (recent) course: